brown-dash/Dash-Documentation/markdown/getting-started.md

 - Move/freeze dot: toggles the user's ability to reposition anchor dots.
 - Edit link: opens a modal for editing link descriptions, relationships, and follow behavior.
 - Delete link: removes the selected link. -->

+In Dash, you can also create links between **parts of documents**.
+Read the [Annotation and Markup](getting-started.md#annotation-and-markup) section below for examples of how to do this!

 ## **[Annotation and Markup](features/markup.md)**